-Here’s a wild and crazy week.
+Here’s a wild and crazy Weed Week.
 To start it off, the Biden administration is showing its colors once again by refusing to allow cannabis sales in Washington, DC.
 He has, now in the last four plus months of his presidency that he truly doesn’t want cannabis to be legal.
 Apparently, he won’t stop it, but he certainly won’t help it.
 The really big news this week is Amazon.
 The powers-that-be at Amazon have decided that cannabis is not detrimental to the workplace for most employees and want the plant legalized.
 The impact of this could be tremendous.
 And the out of control republicans in Wisconsin have shown their 1950s mentality; “Marijuana bad.
 Alcohol good.”
 And in the meantime, they’re losing millions in tax revenue.
 On Wisconsin.

 It’s bound to happen.
 It’s going to happen.
 Ben and Jerry, both known advocates of legal cannabis, appear to be completely ready to create an ice cream flavor with CBD.
 Probably THC too once it’s legalized at the Federal level.
 Why am I not surprised?